palantir/palantir-r-sdk/README.md

 ## Examples

-### Read a tabular Foundry dataset into a data.frame or arrow Table
+### Read a tabular Foundry dataset into a data.frame or Apache Arrow Table

 ```R
 library(foundry)